 Planning a safe return to our campuses

-With restrictions on social distancing and travel likely to remain in place for some time, we will continue to be guided by local Government advice and build in mechanisms to support both a strong presence on campus and the ongoing need for flexible and remote working and studying.
+We will continue to be guided by local Government advice to support both a strong presence on campus and the ongoing need for flexible and remote working and studying.
 Given our multiple campuses and hugely varied activities, local risk assessments will play an important role in ensuring all arrangements are appropriate to the space and the activity.

 Keep up to date with all our UK campus information on our Ready to keep you safe pages